2020/12/21

 intake and urinary output maintained at proper levels to avoid kidney

 toxicity.
-If renal toxicity occurs, the drug should be discontinued.
+If renal toxicity occurs, the drug should be discontinued. - concurrent use of other nephrotoxic drugs should be avoided.

-• bacitracin may cause renal failure due to tubular and glomerular necrosis due
+- bacitracin may cause renal failure due to tubular and glomerular necrosis due

 to high systemic absorption.
 Intramuscular use should be restricted to infants